Worksheets

 What is Data Handling?

+Looking for a class 6 math worksheet or maths worksheet for class 6 with answers?
+This comprehensive resource covers everything you need.
 Data handling is the branch of mathematics that teaches you how to collect, organise, represent, and interpret information.
 In a world overflowing with data — from cricket scoreboards to election results — the ability to read a graph or draw conclusions from a table is an essential life skill.

 In Class 6, students learn to organise raw data using tally marks and frequency tables, represent data visually through pictographs and bar graphs, and interpret graphs to answer questions.
 These are the building blocks of statistics, a subject that becomes increasingly important in Classes 8-10 and is central to careers in data science, economics, and research.